allejo/allejo.io/_posts/2017-10-13-breaking-columns-caesar.md

 When I was first given this assignment, I searched the internet to see if anyone had already solved this.
 That's how code works, right?
 (I'm looking at you, [left-pad](http://blog.npmjs.org/post/141577284765/kik-left-pad-and-npm)).
 Unfortunately, I wasn't able to find anything.
 I say "unfortunately" but looking back at this, I'm really glad I didn't find anything or else I wouldn't have been able to challenge myself to figure this out.

-There were several in my class that couldn't solve this assignment so I'll posting this for future readers.
+There were several in my class that couldn't solve this assignment so I'll be posting this for future readers.
 However, I highly recommend that if you find cryptography interesting, to skim through this post at most.
 It's more fun to do it on your own, trust me.

 ## Let's Get Started